Have a Question?

 The Higher Education Opportunity Act was signed into law on August 18, 2008.
 The Act requires all colleges to adopt a College Loan Code of Conduct.
 Stevenson University has adopted the College Loan Code of Conduct proposed by the Attorney General of the State of Maryland.

 The Maryland Higher Education Commission (MHEC) sponsors numerous grant and scholarship programs for Maryland residents.
 The State of Maryland offers an online inquiry system that allows students to view the status of their financial aid application and/or award information.
 If you have an award from another state, be sure you follow their instructions to insure that you actually receive the funds.
 The programs available from the State of Maryland include:

 This grant is available to current high school seniors who will complete a college preparatory program with a minimum, cumulative, unweighted 2.5 high school GPA.
-Applicants must enroll at a Maryland college or university as a full-time, degree-seeking undergraduate student; meet certain income requirements, which change yearly and are posted on the MHEC's webpage; and complete the Free Application for Federal Student Aid (FAFSA) and the Guaranteed Access Grant Application by March 1.
+Applicants must enroll at a Maryland college or university as a full-time, degree-seeking undergraduate student; meet certain income requirements, which change yearly and are posted on MHEC’s webpage and complete the FAFSA.
 Applications received after March 1 will be considered on a funds available basis.
 To renew an award, you must maintain satisfactory academic progress, submit the FAFSA by March 1, and continue to demonstrate financial need.
+Learn more.

 Howard P. Rawlings Educational Assistance Grant Program